Tyree Jackson

-Tyree Romello Jackson (born November 7, 1997) is an American professional football tight end for the Washington Commanders of the National Football League (NFL).
+Tyree Romello Jackson (born November 7, 1997) is a former American professional football tight end.
 He played college football as a quarterback for the Buffalo Bulls and was signed as an undrafted free agent by the Buffalo Bills in 2019.
-Jackson has also played for the DC Defenders of the XFL and the NFL's Philadelphia Eagles and New York Giants.
+Jackson has also played for the DC Defenders of the XFL and the NFL's Philadelphia Eagles, New York Giants, and Washington Commanders.

 Early life

 Jackson attended Mona Shores High School in Norton Shores, Michigan, where he was the starting varsity QB all four years of high school.
 During his career, he passed for 4,491 yards with 50 touchdowns, had 8,149 yards of total offense and had a 24–18 record.
 He committed to the University at Buffalo to play college football after receiving offers from Central Michigan, Eastern Michigan, Western Michigan and UConn.